trydionel/development-timeline/README.md

 - [ ] Explore "Sprint inflation" and "Adjusted minimum capacity" concepts
 - [ ] Support time-based estimation
 - [x] Factor unestimated work into timeline
+- [ ] Use initial estimate if no best estimate (with a larger uncertainty)

 ## Installing the extension